damian-ntam/cisco-dhcp-reservation/README.md

 Select the DHCP pool for the target lease to convert (case-sensitive): Servers
 ```

-Note: This step of selecting the existing DHCP scope is to obtain settings (default-router, domain-name, DHCP options) that will be applied to the reservation to be created.
+Note: This step of selecting the existing DHCP pool is to obtain settings (default-router, domain-name, DHCP options) that will be applied to the reservation pool.

 4. Select a lease to convert from a list of current leases.